SpiNNakerManchester/SpiNNakerManchester.github.io/docs/push_bot/index.md

 1. turn on wifi module (put in usb) wait for flashing green light. ping to verify you can talk to it
 1. turn on spinnaker board,
 1. run script.

+If this fails to work, try the following (it seems 48 chip vs 4 chip boards have different order for best chance of working):

+1. turn off all.
+1. turn on push bot.
+1. turn on spinnaker board.
+1. turn on wifi module (put in usb) wait for flashing green light. ping to verify you can talk to it.

+## connection order for the ethernet link based protocol to behave

+1. turn off all.
+1. turn on spinnaker board.
+1. turn on push bot.

+Note: You must ensure that the wifi module is turned off, as only 1 client can talk to the push bot at a time, and it keeps the connection active till client is switched off.